comp426-2023-spring/a01-HadiaShehwar/README.md

-# a01 Node
+# Assignment 01: Build a web server in Node.js

-This assignment for COMP 426 will help you get started working with Node.js and hacking your way through creating a webserver from scratch.
+This assignment will help you get started working with Node.js by hacking your way through creating a webserver from scratch.

 ## DO NOT CLONE THIS REPOSITORY DIRECTLY

 Use the GitHub classroom link instead:

-If you clone this repo directly, it will not be added to the organization as an individual repo associated with your account and you will not be able to push to it.
+**_If you clone this repo directly, it will not be added to the organization as an individual repo associated with your account and you will not be able to push to it._**

 # Instructions

 ## Build your own web server from scratch!

-In this assignment, you will write a script that uses mostly built-in Node.js modules to serve a single web page from a file that you have stored in a `www` subdirectory next to your server file.
+In this assignment, you will write a script that uses mostly built-in Node.js modules to serve a single web page from a file that you have stored in a `public` subdirectory next to your server file.

 The cool thing about this assignment is that it should take about 20 lines of code *in toto.*

 ### But I don't know how to build a web server?

 Yes.

 That's right.

+You don't.

+Yet.

 Or maybe you do already?

 That's okay, too.

 I didn't used to know how to build a web server either, but then I hacked one together and now I know how to do that.

-This assignment is an exercise not in programming as much as it is in being able to figure things out based on information that you have complete access to.
+This assignment is an exercise not in programming as much as it is in being able to figure things out based only on an inexhaustible glut of information that you have complete, unfettered access to.

 ### If you don't know what you're doing, you can't make mistakes.